Arad1111/Arad1111/README.md

  Hi👋, I'm Arad Golsharifi

-I'm a at the University of Waterloo, passionate about **quantitative analysis** and **data science**.
+I'm studying at the University of Waterloo, passionate about **quantitative analysis** and **data science**.
 I enjoy solving algorithmic problems and building projects with Python and its data science libraries.

 🔭 Current Projects:
 - LeetCode Algorithm Solutions